-It’s easy to overdo your email signature thinking that overloading your recipients with more contact information can help you get better leads.
-But the opposite is true when you apply it to a business setting.
+But more often than not, the opposite is true, especially if you apply it to a business setting.
 Take a look at this example:

-How to Create an Email Signature
+How To Create An Email Signature?

-Step 1: Use an Email Signature App
+Step 1: Use An Email Signature App

 Gimmio makes countless fonts and styling options available for your marketing needs.
 It also allows you to add banners and social icons that can help you intensify customer engagement.

-Step 2: Choose a Template and Input Your Details
+Step 2: Choose A Template And Input Your Details